LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 0.6.4
+*Released*: 26 December 2019
+* Item 6392: ConfirmModal fix to not show close icon in upper right if onCancel prop is undefined
+* Item 6392: Misc fixes for error messaging on user logged out / session timeout

 ### version 0.6.3
 *Released*: 23 December 2019
 * Misc domain designer fixes for Sample Manager